PLOT DEVICES FOR SCI-FI / FANTASY READERS AND WRITERS

 (There’s a super, post-apocalyptic scenario here for your next story.
 Earth, populated by a master race of superior robots, and boxing and wrestling fans.)

 Final Speculation – If a global AI system did take over, and set about improving rather than annihilating us, to make us better, stronger, smarter, faster, more efficient, more like itself, wouldn’t it be following in our footsteps?
 Making the same fundamental blunder?
 Would we eventually rise above the machines as some quasi-biological machine super species?
 Would we once again become the masters?

 I’ve, as usual, thoroughly enjoyed writing this issue of my PLOT DEVICES FOR SCI-FI / FANTASY READERS AND WRITERS, and hope you’ve been at least modestly enriched by my exploration of the use of Artificial Intelligence in Science Fiction and Fantasy, (Lit & Film) and in real science.

-If my work pleases you, consider sharing my posts with your networking chums, and maybe picking up one of my three recently published novels:
+If my work pleases you, consider sharing this with your networking pals and maybe picking up one of my six recently published novels:

 ‘…but then, why Mars really?’
 (Published – Dec 2016)

 T.E.Mark is a Science Writer, Author, Language Teacher and Violinist.
 He has written novels for young and adult readers, and continues to write science articles for national and international magazines.